HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    An *example* can be used for fields that are governed by an ontology, but the *example* should be the ontology term (text) not the ontology curie.
+    An *example* value can be supplied for fields that are governed by an ontology, but the value should be the ontology term (text) not the ontology curie.

     Example: